What are the prerequisites for admission into the Museum Studies program?

 I currently do not work in a museum, but hope this graduate degree will lead to more job opportunities.
 Does JHU help in job placement after graduation?

-We do not have an official job placement center, but our faculty is very well connected in the museum field, and we try to help our students take advantage of these close relations to seek potential job opportunities.
+.
+Through that office you can obtain one-on-one counseling and/or use the JHU suite of career services.
+In addition, our faculty is very well connected in the museum field, nationally and internationally, and we try to help our students take advantage of this network to explore potential job opportunities.

 How many courses do I take to complete the program?

 Each student must take a total of 10 classes: nine online classes and one two-week onsite seminar.
 Of the nine online classes, you will take one of the two required courses (Exploring Museum Professionals or

 Museums in the Digital Age), three out of five core courses, and five electives of your choice.
 More information on our courses can be found here

 .
 More information on the two-week seminar may be found here